Car Insurance : Illinois

 Illinois QuarterIllinois Auto Insurance Requirements

-Illinois has very tough auto insurance laws for both private and commercial vehicle owners.
 Minimum auto insurance coverage requirements in Illinois are mandated by state law and the Illinois Secretary of State, Driver Services Department.
-The following minimum coverage is required on every registered vehicle, except as noted below:
+The following minimum coverage is required on every registered vehicle:

-Driving without the mandatory liability insurance in Illinois will result in a minimum $500 fine and $100 registration reinstatement fee for the first offense; subsequent offenses fine of up to $1,000, suspension of driving privileges for six months.
+Driving without the mandatory liability insurance in Illinois will result in a minimum $500 fine and $100 registration reinstatement fee for the first offense; subsequent offenses result in a fine of up to $1,000 and a suspension of driving privileges for four months.
+Attempting to use a fraudulent proof of insurance card is punishable by a six-month suspension.

 The Illinois Automobile Insurance Plan is available to drivers who are unable to obtain required coverage through the voluntary market.
 More information is available on the AIPSO website.